Fraud Blocker 3 Unintended Benefits of a Guitar Capo - Guitars on Main

 A novice guitarist may not have the flexibility to stretch their fingers into the required positions for some chords.
 It can be painful and exhausting.

 With a capo, you can find that sweet spot on the guitar neck that does not overstretch or hurt your hand.
-Here again, when training with the capo, keep moving it down the neck one fret at a time as you master each position.
-Again, this will gradually stretch and condition your hand.
+Again, when training with the capo, keep moving it down the neck one fret at a time as you master each position.
+This will gradually stretch and condition your hand.
 Each position will be easier to learn than the last as you bring more skills and experience to the table.

 Using a capo as a training tool is very helpful for beginner guitarists.
 It takes less effort to master open chord shapes.